jiinjeong/CSVolunteer/README.md

       * For example: `<a href="check-out.html" target="_blank">Purchase This Item</a>`
 * **Absolute and Relative Sizes**
   * We can specify the size of an HTML element in two ways: with an absolute size or a relative size.
-    * An absolute size produces fixed, or constant, dimensions when displayed on a given screen.
+    * An absolute size produces fixed, or constant, dimensions.
       * One unit of absolute size is the pixel, abbreviated `px`.
         * Note: A size in pixels can vary in dimensions when displayed on different screens.
+Therefore, the pixel is technically a relative unit, but on a given screen, it acts like an absolute unit.
     * A relative size produces dimensions based on the dimensions of another element on your webpage.
       * One unit of relative measurement is the percentage, abbreviated `%`.
 Percentages are relative to the width of the parent element.
-        * For example, if a size is specified as `75%`, then it will be as long as 75% of the width of the parent element.
+        * For example, if an element is given a width of `75%`, then it will take up 75% of the width of the parent element.
       * Recall that the parent element of a given element is the element in which the given element is nested.
         * If an element is nested directly in the the body, then its parent element is the body.
           * By default, the width of the body is the entire width of the browser window on which a webpage is viewed.